 What are some of the signs of crop infection?

-As a rule, most birds with crop infections regurgitate.
-The material regurgitated can be food, thick, mucoid crop fluid, or both.
-While other conditions can certainly cause regurgitation in birds, the frequency of crop infection dictates diagnostic efforts being directed toward crop problems before other more serious conditions are investigated.
+The most common symptoms are a fluid-filled, distended crop and/or regurgitation.
+The regurgitated material may be food, crop fluid, or both.
+While other conditions can certainly cause regurgitation in birds, the frequency of crop infection suggests considering crop infection before other, more serious, conditions are investigated.
+Crops that are distended with fluid and showing no signs of motility need immediate veterinary attention.

 How are crop infections diagnosed?

 Usually, a procedure called a crop wash or crop aspirate is performed.
 The veterinarian places a small amount of water into the crop using a feeding tube.
-Some of the fluid is then removed and tested for infectious organisms.
-The testing may include direct microscopic examination often using special stains, or performing cultures of the crop fluid.
+Some of the fluid is then suctioned out and tested for infectious organisms.
+The tests may include direct microscopic examination or cultures of the crop fluid.

-If an answer is not determined from these tests, other tests, including swabbing the crop directly, radiographs (X-rays), or a crop biopsy, may be needed.
-Tests that give basic information about the overall health of the bird such as blood profiles may also be recommended.
+If an answer is not determined from these tests, other tests, such as swabbing the crop directly to perform a gram stain (a test that looks for bacteria in the crop), radiographs (x-rays), or a crop biopsy, may be needed.
+Tests that give basic information about the overall health of the bird, such as blood profiles or specific viral disease testing, may also be recommended.

 How are crop infections treated?

 Once the correct diagnosis is made, your veterinarian will determine the best course of treatment.
 Bacterial infections are treated with antibiotics.
-Yeast infections are most commonly treated with a drug called nystatin.
+Yeast infections are treated with an anti-fungal medication.
 Impactions of the crop, crop burns, lacerations, and entrapment of foreign objects in the crop may require a combination of medical and surgical therapy.
 Crop infections can be very serious and may require your bird be hospitalized and treated.
+Veterinary attention will be required to resolve any of the aforementioned crop diseases or problems.